mdgolammafuz/ICO-with-ERC20-Token/README.md

 <br/>

 1. One of the requirements of our ICO is that the admin can stop the ICo in case of an emergency.
 For example, if the deposit address gets compromised, or a security vulnerability is found in the contract.
-For that, let us declare a **function modifer** called `onlyAdmin` that will be applied to the functions that should be called only by he admin.
+For that, let us declare a **function modifier** called `onlyAdmin` that will be applied to the functions that should be called only by the admin.

     ```javascript